NeuronalDynamics/AI-for-Mathematics/6_27_2024_permutation_statistics/FINDINGS.md

 **Description of model weights:**

-Model Architecture:

-The model consists of an input layer with n^2 nodes (one-hot encoded permutations of length n).
-There is one hidden layer with a specified number of nodes (in this case, 2 nodes).
-The output layer produces a binary output, indicating the value of stat1.

-Heatmap Visualization:

 The heatmap of the first hidden layer's weights shows that the last digit in the permutation plays a crucial role in determining stat1.

 Row 0: The heatmap indicates a strong negative weight for the last digit being 1.
 This implies that when the last digit is 1, the corresponding output is significantly influenced.

 Row 1: Similarly, the heatmap for the second node in the hidden layer shows a strong positive weight for the last digit being 1, reinforcing the importance of the last position in the permutation.

-Model Feature Connections:

-The connection plot visualizes the weights between the input layer and the hidden layer.
-The lines' thickness and color (red for positive weights, blue for negative weights) illustrate the influence of each input feature (each position in the permutation) on the hidden nodes.
-The plot shows that the connections from the last position in the permutation to the hidden nodes are the most significant, further supporting the observation that the last digit is critical in determining stat1.

 **How to compute statistic:**